Sn8ow/Stratos/README.md

 1) Select the newest branch from the dropdown menu on the left, it should automatically be on the newest version, but you can check to make sure.
 2) Select the button that says "Code" and press "Download ZIP"
 3) Unzip the zip file to wherever you want.
-4) Or download form releases.
+4) Or download from releases.

 # How to get a Discord Bot: